observing/square/README.md

 #### Features

-- Transparent support for meta languages such as coffeescript, stylus, less and sass.
+- Transparent support for meta languages such as CoffeeScript, stylus, less and sass.
 The only requirement for this is that the correct file extension is used so it can be matched with our compilers.
-- Packages that are not commonly used by developers are lazy installed using the npm package.
+- Packages that are not commonly used by developers are lazy installed using the NPM package.
 This reduces the amount of bloat that needs to be installed.
-- Automatic inlining files based on special square comment statements, the only restriction to this is that the same filetype should be used as these files are not transparently processed.
+- Automatic inlining files based on special square comment statements, the only restriction to this is that the same file type should be used as these files are not transparently processed.
-- Fully customizeable by the user.
+- Fully customizable by the user.
 - Supports fucking awesomeness.

 ![Pretty hinting](http://f.cl.ly/items/0V2Q0I150j1G2j043h2q/square-hint.png)